Arunv8001/picart-react-ts-app/README.md

 # SPA Features:

-● The application should have at least 3 routes/pages: Home, User List Page and User Details Page.
+● The application should have at least 3 routes/pages: Home, Users and User Details Page.
-● User List Page:
+● Users:

 1. Display a list of users with the following columns: Name, Email, Age, and Actions.
 2. Pagination: Limit to 10 users per page.